HSTR-Net: Reference Based Video Super-resolution with Dual Cameras: Conclusion

 \section{Conclusion}

-This paper addresses the need for high spatio-temporal resolution (HSTR) video in aerial surveillance, particularly for wide area surveillance where small objects need to be accurately detected and tracked.
+This paper addresses the problem of generating high spatio-temporal resolution (HSTR) video from multiple lower-resolution cameras using computational imaging techniques.
 The proposed solution involves a dual camera system that simultaneously captures high spatial resolution low frame rate (HSLF) video and low spatial resolution high frame rate (LSHF) video for the same scene.
 A novel deep learning architecture is introduced to fuse the two video feeds and generate high spatio-temporal resolution (HSTR) video frames using reference-based super-resolution (RefSR).
-The proposed model incorporates optical flow estimation, channel-wise attention, and spatial attention mechanisms to capture intricate dependencies and fine motion between frames.
-Through simulations, it is demonstrated that the proposed model outperforms existing reference-based SR techniques in terms of peak signal-to-noise ratio (PSNR) and structural similarity index (SSIM) metrics.
+The proposed model incorporates optical flow estimation, channel-wise attention, and spatial attention mechanisms to capture complex dependencies and fine motion between frames.
+Through experiments, it is demonstrated that the proposed model outperforms existing reference-based SR techniques in terms of peak signal-to-noise ratio (PSNR) and structural similarity index (SSIM) metrics.
 Moreover, the model is suitable for deployment on drones equipped with dual cameras, making it a promising solution for aerial surveillance applications.